MattKetmo/EmailChecker/README.md

 ## License

-EmailChecker is licensed under the MIT License — see the LICENSE file for details
+EmailChecker is released under the MIT License.
+See the [bundled LICENSE file](LICENSE) for details.